zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

    introduction of LaTeX->PDF support for the docs, as the texlive footprint is massive and not needed by users not building PDF documentation.)

-There are 3 different ways of developing for Zephyr on Microsoft Windows:
+There are 2 different ways of developing for Zephyr on Microsoft Windows:

 #. :ref:`windows_install_native`
 #. :ref:`windows_install_wsl`
-#. :ref:`windows_install_msys2`

-The first option is fully Windows native; the rest require emulation layers that may result in slower build times.
-All three are included for completeness, but unless you have a particular requirement for a UNIX tool that is not available on Windows, we strongly recommend you use the Windows Command Prompt option for performance and minimal dependency set.
-If you have a Unix tool requirement, then we recommend trying the Windows Subsystem for Linux instead of MSYS2.
+The first option is fully Windows native; the other requires emulation layers that may result in slower build times.
+Both are included for completeness, but unless you have a particular requirement for a UNIX tool that is not available on Windows, we strongly recommend you use the Windows Command Prompt option for performance and minimal dependency set.

 .. _windows_install_native: